 If you book a lot of paid hotel stays, you can save hundreds of dollars each year with the AMEX Fine Hotels & Resorts program.

-This benefit is available for folks with an AMEX Platinum Card.
+This benefit is available for folks with an The Platinum Card from American Express.
 When you book through the Fine Hotels & Resorts website, you’ll get perks like guaranteed 4:00 pm late checkout, room upgrades, or free nights.
 That can add up to a lot of Big Travel with Small Money!

 I’ll show you how the program works.
 And how much you might save!